menuclose

 I find comprehensive platforms like the one offered by Interactive Brokers initially difficult to navigate.
 Fortunately, you can open a simulated trading account with up to $1,000,000 in virtual currency to learn about the platform and see if it's right for you before committing any actual money.

 The research materials offered by IBKR are excellent.
-When selecting a stock, you can see upcoming events such as dividend declarations, fundamentals such as analyst ratings, and a ESG rating, along with news such as research reports, press releases and market commentary.
+When selecting a stock, you can see upcoming events such as dividend declarations, fundamentals such as analyst ratings, and ESG rating, along with news such as research reports, press releases and market commentary.
 The research material is among the most comprehensive of the 20+ investment platforms I test in the U.K. and is available to users in demo mode — so you don’t even need to trade real money to access it.

 The educational materials currently available on the Interactive Brokers U.K. site are also excellent, although mostly U.S.-focused.
 However, IBKR offers a wide range of free webinars, courses, and commentaries that are useful for any investor in any region.